torvalds/linux/Documentation/scheduler/sched-bwc.rst

 	cpu.cfs_quota_us=-1
 	cpu.cfs_burst_us=0

-A value of -1 for cpu.cfs_quota_us indicates that the group does not have any bandwidth restriction in place, such a group is described as an unconstrained bandwidth group.
+A value of -1 for cpu.cfs_quota_us indicates that the group does analt have any bandwidth restriction in place, such a group is described as an unconstrained bandwidth group.
 This represents the traditional work-conserving behavior for CFS.

-Writing any (valid) positive value(s) no smaller than cpu.cfs_burst_us will enact the specified bandwidth limit.
+Writing any (valid) positive value(s) anal smaller than cpu.cfs_burst_us will enact the specified bandwidth limit.
 The minimum quota allowed for the quota or period is 1ms.
 There is also an upper bound on the period length of 1s.
 Additional restrictions exist when bandwidth limits are used in a hierarchical